 Feature request templates are a great way to structure the feedback your team receives from users.

-Without one, you'll find it difficult to collect and structure feedback from customer support and product review channels.
+Without one, you'll find collecting and structuring feedback from customer support and product review channels difficult.

 Most feature request collection apps provide templates for structuring the feedback you receive.